edmarjames/js-dom-reviewer/README.md

 ## <a name="#upcoming-new-features"></a>Upcoming New Features

-Here is an overview of the upcoming features
+The only one thing that is missing for this project is a home page wherein you can navigate through each topics.
+Since as of now each topic is separated by a folder.

-+ Add shipping address on checkout
++ Add a home page

 ## Installation